mrdja026/clone-gpt/README.md

 - refactor the matcher to make more deterministic query to reduce hallucinations after migration is done

-## MCP Forward-Only Architecture Implementation (September 2024)
+## MCP Forward-Only Architecture Implementation (September 2025)

 ### 🎯 Implementation Summary

-Successfully implemented a production-ready forward-only MCP architecture where `clone-gpt` delegates all MCP operations to an external STDIO-first MCP server (`hello-world-mcp`).
+Successfully implemented a production-ready forward-only MCP architecture where `clone-gpt` delegates all MCP operations to an external STDIO-first MCP server (`hello-world-mcp`) with HTTP bridge.

 ### ✅ What Was Implemented